emoe97/build-a-small-office-network/README.md

 <h2>Scenario</h2>
 <b>In this lab, I have been tasked with helping connect a office network for a small insurance agency.
 The office has two wired PC's that need to be connected to the network.
 My job will be to connect the devices, implement a basic configuration, and verify connectivity.
 </b>

 <br />
+Using the Addressing Table, I will assign static IPV4 addressing information to the PC interfaces.
 <br />

 <p align="center">